Wellbeing & Mental Health

 This is provided by our fully trained ELSA's (Emotional Literacy Support Assistant).
 An ELSA is a specialist teaching assistant with a wealth of experience of working with children who will offer regular one to one or small group nurture support.

-Targetted Support is for children who need more personalised support and resources or specific targetted interventions.
+Targeted Support is for children who need more personalised support and resources or specific targeted interventions.

-This is provided through external agencies such as SMASH and Collen Smith Counselling.
+This is provided through external agencies such as SMASH and Mrs Evans a Counsellor.

 Useful links for parents/carers

 Young Minds - https://youngminds.org.uk/